 Typically, you can only use medical credit cards within a specified network of health care providers.

 What to watch out for: You should understand the terms and how interest is charged before using a plastic surgery credit card.
-For example, a CareCredit Card for plastic surgery offered (at time of writing) a promotion in which cardholders wouldn’t pay interest on purchases of $200 or more.
+For example, a CareCredit® credit card for plastic surgery offered (at time of writing) a promotion in which cardholders wouldn’t pay interest on purchases of $200 or more.
 Cardholders needed to select a repayment option of six, 12, 18 or 24 months, and pay the amount due by the end of the promotional period.
-But if they didn’t pay their entire bill off within that time, interest was charged from the original purchase date at an APR of 26.99% variable for new accounts.
+But if they didn’t pay their entire bill off within that time, interest was charged from the original purchase date at an APR of 26.99% for new accounts.

 0% Intro APR credit card